chrismcclellan/nook/README.md

 ## Installation

-Navigate to your code directory (or wherever your dev directory is)
+Navigate to your code directory (or wherever you stash projects)
 ```
 cd ~\code
 ```